Z3TA/webide/README.txt

 meaning that all users will have the same access rights as the user running the server (DO NOT run the server with a Admin account!)

 For the cloud server to run on Windows, first install Node.JS build dependencies and Mercurial.
 And run npm install.
-Then you manually have to activate each user by creating a .jzeditpw file in their user directory, with the hash generated from node hashPw.js
+Then you manually have to activate each user by creating a .webide/password in their user directory, with the hash generated from node hashPw.js

 To start the server: